 Why does the initial hour cost more?

-The initial hour is priced higher than subsequent hours to cover the overheads generated by any given job outside of the time on site.
-This includes costs before I turn up all tooled-up and ready to knock on your door, time will already have been expended on any preliminary visits and discussions, quote preparation, travel time, fuel costs and identifying & procuring required materials.
-It also covers the time spent after completion on site dealing with the disposal of recyclable materials and the administrative tasks such as invoicing and filing.
+The initial hour is priced higher than subsequent hours to cover the overheads outside of the time on site.
+Before I turn up all tooled-up and ready to knock on your door, time will already have been expended on any preliminary visits and discussions, quote preparation, travel time, fuel costs and identifying & procuring the required materials.
+It also covers the time spent after completion on site dealing with the disposal of recyclable materials and administrative tasks such as invoicing, certification and filing.

 You've done work for me before, why am I being charged an 'initial hour' rather than a 'subsequent hour' rate?

 I called you out to find a fault but you haven't fixed anything.
 Why should I pay you?

 If you require me to use my tools and expertise to investigate a perceived fault then you would be charged for my time regardless of whether any fault is actually found or whether you want me to further quote for any rectification work.
 As a business, I cannot volunteer my time for free troubleshooting unless it has been pre-agreed that I will be paid to fix the issue.
 I wouldn't pass on my expert findings for nothing just so some other idiot can ask their mate or a rival firm to put it right.
 Faultfinding doesn't come under any free quotation offer, you're paying to get an answer even if that answer is that all inspections and tests pass and no fault is apparent.

 Do you have a day rate?